-Handout of paper doll made up of puzzle pieces – 1 or 2 for each participant
+- Handout of a puzzle pieces person (1 or 2 for each participant)

-Music- something upbeat, such as “Putamayo World Beats”
+- Music (preferrably something upbeat, such as “Putamayo World Beats”)

 Warm Up: 10 minutes